Copyright infringement: Civil law

 Copyright infringement in civil law is any violation of the exclusive rights of the owner.
 In US law, these rights include reproduction, preparation of derivative works, distribution of copies by sale or rental, and public performances or displays.

-In the United States, copyright infringement is sometimes confronted via lawsuits in civil court, against alleged infringers directly or against providers of services and software that support unauthorised copying.
+In the United States, copyright infringement is sometimes confronted via lawsuits in civil court, against alleged infringers directly or against providers of services and software that support unauthorized copying.
 For example, major motion-picture corporation MGM Studios filed suit against P2P file-sharing services Grokster and Streamcast for their contributory role in copyright infringement.
-In 2005, the Supreme Court ruled in favour of MGM, holding that such services could be held liable for copyright infringement since they functioned and, indeed, wilfully marketed themselves as venues for acquiring copyrighted movies.
+In 2005, the Supreme Court ruled in favor of MGM, holding that such services could be held liable for copyright infringement since they functioned and, indeed, wilfully marketed themselves as venues for acquiring copyrighted movies.
 The MGM v.
 Grokster case did not overturn the earlier Sony v.
 Universal City Studios decision, but rather clouded the legal waters; future designers of software capable of being used for copyright infringement were warned.

-In the United States, copyright term has been extended many times over from the original term of 14 years with a single renewal allowance of 14 years, to the current term of the life of the author plus 70 years.
+In the United States, the copyright term has been extended many times over from the original term of 14 years with a single renewal allowance of 14 years, to the current term of the life of the author plus 70 years.
 If the work was produced under corporate authorship it may last 120 years after creation or 95 years after publication, whichever is sooner.

 Article 50 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) requires that signatory countries enable courts to remedy copyright infringement with injunctions and the destruction of infringing products, and award damages.
 Some jurisdictions only allow actual, provable damages, and some, like the United States, allow for large statutory damage awards intended to deter would-be infringers and allow for compensation in situations where actual damages are difficult to prove.